BEKK-IoT/getting-started-beacons/src/text/tasks/hotandcold.md

 # Hot and cold

 One usecase for beacons is treasure hunting.
+Treasure hunting may include application for finding